fumikito/gianism/README.md

 ##  Description

-This plugin enables your users to login/register with major Web service accounts.
+This plugin enables users to login/register with major Web service accounts.
 Below are supported services.

 If your site needs a user's login action, **signing up is the most difficult step**.
-With this plugin, users can sign up without inputting their email nor password.
+With this plugin, users can sign up without inputting their email or password.

 ### Log in Flow Video